 So let it be resolved that there are no retirees in the Civil Right Movement.
 We have all been recruited into the human rights struggle.
 The battle has been enlarged.
 We Blacks know what Dr. Martin Luther King Jr. knew, that in our endeavor to save ourselves and America from institutionalized racism we must save our oppressors, or we all are lost.

 We will never be discharged from duty.
 We have only changed our uniforms and added to those in our collective army.
 We still identify the same enemy – social injustice.
 We do not pause to refer to those bad days as though we have progressed beyond their existence.
-Not being able to have equal and fair education, not being afforded equal access to the voting franchise, and being blocked by all other institutionalized racist endeavors is sending us backwards.
-As the wealth gap widens between Black and White America, and the degrading ramifications that ensue as a consequence of exclusion, our battle is continuous, and ever upward.
-We all lose as the gross domestic product plummets.
+Not having equal and fair education, not being afforded equal access to the voting franchise, and being blocked by other institutionalized racist endeavors is sending us backwards.
+As the wealth gap widens between Black and White America, and the degrading ramifications that ensue as a consequence of exclusion, our battle is continuous and ever upward.
 And, without the full input of the ability, capability, energy and imagination of a disengaged, marginalized Black America, the economic engine called free enterprise slows down for all Americans, and crawls and inches along, until the great many of us will have to all get off and walk.
 If not this generation then the next.

 –Jack A. Kirkland